-REG1 = REG0 = 0, A5 to A0 = 000000
+REG1 = REG0 = 0, A4-A0 = 00000

-Performs no operation, but is useful in serial readback mode to clock out data on D{OUT} for diagnostic purposes. $\overline{\text{BUSY}}$ pulses low during a NOP operation.
+Performs no operation but is useful in serial readback mode to clock out data on D{OUT} for diagnostic purposes.
+BUSY pulses low during a NOP operation.

-Write CLR Code
+Write Clear Code

-REG1 = REG0 = 0, A5-A0 = 000001 DB13 to DB0 = Contain the CLR data
+REG1 = REG0 = 0, A4-A0 = 00001 DB13-DB0 = Contain the clear code data

-Bringing the $\overline{\text{CLR}}$ line low or exercising the soft clear function will load the contents of the DAC registers with the data contained in the user configurable $\overline{\text{CLR}}$ register, and will set VOUT0 to VOUT39 accordingly.
+Bringing the $\overline{\text{CLR}}$ line low or exercising the soft clear function loads the contents of the DAC registers with the data contained in the user-configurable Clear register, and sets VOUT0 to VOUT31 accordingly.
 This can be very useful for setting up a specific output voltage in a clear condition.
-It is also beneficial for calibration purposes; the user can load full scale or zero scale to the clear code register and then issue a hardware or software clear to load this code to all DACs, removing the need for individual writes to each DAC.
+It is also beneficial for calibration purposes; the user can load full scale or zero scale to the clear code register and then issue a hard-ware or software clear to load this code to all DACs, removing the need for individual writes to each DAC.
 Default on power-up is all zeros.

-Soft CLR
+Soft Clear